wombleton/gitlaw-nz/acts/A/Auditor Regulation Act 2011.md

 #### Key provisions

-##### 8 Auditors in respect of issuer audits must be licensed
+##### 8 Auditors in respect of FMC audits must be licensed

-*   (1) Every natural person who acts as the auditor in respect of an issuer audit must hold a licence that---
+*   (1) Every natural person who acts as the auditor in respect of an FMC audit must hold a licence that---

-    *   (a) authorises the person to act as the auditor in respect of that kind of issuer audit; and
+    *   (a) authorises the person to act as the auditor in respect of that kind of FMC audit; and

     *   (b) is recorded in the register.

-    (2) A person who acts as the auditor in respect of an issuer audit in breach of subsection (1) commits an offence and is liable on conviction to a fine not exceeding $50,000\.
+    (2) A person who acts as the auditor in respect of an FMC audit in breach of subsection (1) commits an offence and is liable on conviction to a fine not exceeding $50,000\.

+    Section 8 heading: amended, on 1 April 2014, by [section 128(3)][125] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+    Section 8(1): amended, on 1 April 2014, by [section 128(2)][125] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+    Section 8(1)(a): amended, on 1 April 2014, by [section 128(2)][125] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+    Section 8(2): amended, on 1 April 2014, by [section 128(2)][125] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-    Section 8(2): amended, on 1 July 2013, by [section 413][140] of the Criminal Procedure Act 2011 (2011 No 81).
+    Section 8(2): amended, on 1 July 2013, by [section 413][146] of the Criminal Procedure Act 2011 (2011 No 81).

-##### 9 Audit firms engaged or appointed to act as auditor in respect of issuer audits must be registered
+##### 9 Audit firms engaged or appointed to act as auditor in respect of FMC audits must be registered

-*   (1) An audit firm must not accept an engagement or appointment to act as the auditor in respect of an issuer audit unless it is a partnership that is a registered audit firm.
+*   (1) An audit firm must not accept an engagement or appointment to act as the auditor in respect of an FMC audit unless it is a partnership that is a registered audit firm.

-    (2) If an audit firm is engaged or appointed to act as the auditor in respect of an issuer audit,---
+    (2) If an audit firm is engaged or appointed to act as the auditor in respect of an FMC audit,---

-    *   (a) the partners of the audit firm, from time to time, who are licensed auditors must, for the purposes of this Act, be treated as acting as the auditor or auditors in respect of the issuer audit; and
+    *   (a) the partners of the audit firm, from time to time, who are licensed auditors must, for the purposes of this Act, be treated as acting as the auditor or auditors in respect of the FMC audit; and

     *   (b) the audit firm must ensure that each engagement partner is a licensed auditor.